 So, the image $\phi(\sigma_k)=[\phi(a_0),\phi(a_1),\ldots,\phi(a_k)]$ is a simplex of $\Ri_\beta(S)$.

 We show that the simplicial map $\phi$ is a homotopy equivalence.
-We show in \lemref{gh-sur} and \lemref{gh-inj} that for any $k\geq0$, the simplicial map $\phi$ induces an isomorphism between the $k$--th homotopy groups.
-The homotopy equivalence of $\phi$ would then follow from the Whitehead's theorem \cite[Theorem 4.5]{HATCH}.
+We show in \lemref{gh-inj} and \lemref{gh-sur} that for any $k\geq0$, the simplicial map $\phi$ induces an isomorphism between the $k$--th homotopy groups.
+The homotopy equivalence of $\phi$ would then follow from Whitehead's theorem \cite[Theorem 4.5]{HATCH}.